team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/luffachinese-okra.md

 - Asiri
 - Gannoruwa Ari

 Many fruits grow on a single vine.
-Mature fruits are used as natural cleaning sponges and are a common sight in Sri Lankan markets.
+Mature fruits are used as natural cleaning sponges.

 ## Planting requirements
 Luffa can  be grown successfully in hot weather.
 Can be cultivated up to 500m from sea level.